 The operating and financial restrictions and covenants in our debt agreements, including the senior secured credit facility, and the indentures governing our senior secured and senior unsecured notes, may adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
 Our senior secured credit facility requires us to maintain a minimum fixed charge coverage ratio (as defined) in the event that our excess borrowing availability is below \$25 million.
-The imposition of the minimum fixed charge coverage ratio agreements, take action to reduce debt or act in a manner contrary to our business objectives.
+The imposition of the minimum fixed charge coverage ratio may require that we limit our permitted capital expenditures, take action to reduce debt or act in a manner contrary to our business objectives.
 In addition, the senior secured credit facility and the indentures governing the senior secured and senior unsecured notes contain certain covenants that, among other things, restrict our and our restricted subsidiaries' ability to:

-- · incur additional indebtedness, assume a guarantee or issue preferred stock; - · pay dividends or make other equity distributions or payments to or affecting our subsidiaries; - · purchase or redeem our capital stock; - make certain investments; - · create liens; - · sell or dispose of assets or engage in mergers or consolidations; - engage in certain transactions with subsidiaries and affiliates; - · enter into sale leaseback transactions; and - certain business activities.
+- incur additional indebtedness, assume a guarantee or issue preferred stock; - pay dividends or make other equity distributions or payments to or affecting our subsidiaries; - purchase or redeem our capital stock; - make certain investments; - create liens: - sell or dispose of assets or engage in mergers or consolidations; - engage in certain transactions with subsidiaries and affiliates; - enter into sale leaseback transactions; and - · certain business activities.

 These restrictions could limit our ability to obtain future financing, make strategic acquisitions or needed capital expenditures, withstand economic downturns in our business or the economy in general, conduct operations or otherwise take advantage of business opportunities that may arise.
-A failure to comply with the restrictions contained in the senior secured ared tf facility could lead to an event of default, which could result in an acceleration of our indebtedness.
-Such an acceleration would constitute an event of default under the indentures governing the senior secured notes indenture or the senior unsecured notes.
-A failure to comply with the restrictions in the senior secured notes indenture or the senior unsecured notes.
+A failure to comply with the restrictions contained in the senior secured credit facility could lead to an event of default, which could result in an acceleration of our indebtedness.
+Such an acceleration would constitute an event of default under the indentures governing the senior secured and senior unsecured notes.
+A failure to comply with the restrictions in the senior secured notes indenture or the senior unsecured notes indenture could result in an event of default under those indentures.
 Our future operating results may not be sufficient to enable compliance with the covenants in the senior secured credit facility, the indentures or other indebtedness or to remedy any such default.
 In addition, in the event of an acceleration, we may not have or be able to obtain sufficient funds to refinance our indebtedness or make any accelerated payments, including those under the senior secured and senior unsecured notes.
 Also, we may not be able to obtain new financing.
 Even if we were able to obtain new financing, we cannot guarantee that the new financing will be on commercially reasonable terms or terms that are acceptable to us.
 If we default on our indebtedness, our business financial condition and results of operation could be materially and adversely affected.